plan4hub/yoda/docs/MANUAL.md

 Instead of a regular expression, it is also possible to split issues into bars by simply specifying a comma-separate list of labels.
 Example: "bug, feature".

+*Note*: A special value is available for Label Bar Splitting, namely "repo".
+This value will split the issues by their repository.

 Issues without labels matching the expression/list will be put into a special "Others" bar.
 This may be suppressed by putting a blank value in the Others field.

 A line for the total number of issues (all bars) will be drawn above the bars with a right-side axis.